 Now I do not believe that we should be paralyzed by fear, but we really should not take God, and his judgment, lightly.
 Someday I will stand before him to give an account.
 If I really believe that, it should make a difference in what I do today; just thinking about explaining some of my actions and attitudes to God makes me shudder.

 Bought With a Price

 Redemption has a different application today than it did in Peter’s time.
 We redeem coupons today.
 In the world of the Bible, redemption dealt with slavery.
-When a slave is redeemed, his freedom is being purchased.
+When a slave was redeemed, his freedom was being purchased.
 And the price of the redemption was generally set by the slave’s master.

 Here Peter contrasts two prices that can be paid for redemption.
 The first was the tender used in the purchase of a slave.
 It took a specific amount of gold or silver coin to purchase a slave’s freedom.
 And the price would vary depending on the skills of the slave and their value to their master.

 But silver and gold were inadequate for our redemption as slaves to sin.
 Instead, the price of redemption was the blood of Jesus.
 That price explains why we are expected to live here in reverent fear.
 God has made the supreme payment to redeem us.
 And, accordingly, he can rightly expect much from us.